White-Labeled SendGrid Email Templates for Customer Notifications

 Create a new SendGrid API key with specific restrictions for your Route4Me Notifications Module.

-After that, make sure that you save your SendGrid API key.
-NOTE: Your SendGrid API key is shown in your SendGrid account only once right after you have created it.
+After that, make sure you save your SendGrid API key.
+NOTE: Your SendGrid API key is shown in your SendGrid account only once right after you’ve created it.
 Make sure that you copy your SendGrid API key before clicking on the Done button.
-If you have lost your SendGrid API key, you can create a new one following the steps shown above.
+If you lose your SendGrid API key, you can create a new one following the steps above.

 Make sure that you save your SendGrid API key to use it for your Route4Me Notifications.